agjnyiri/gamma-NaAsSe2_Symmetry-Mode-Analysis/README.md

 # gamma-NaAsSe2_Symmetry-Mode-Analysis

-This repo contains scripts, structure files, and results from symmetry-mode analyis of gamma-NaAsSe2.
+This repo contains scripts, structure files, and results from symmetry-mode analysis of gamma-NaAsSe2.
 Further details are provided below.

 - Analysis: contains scripts used for motif geometry quantification, projected density-of-states (PDOS) plotting, and second-harmonic generation (SHG) data plotting.